7mada123/disposable_cached_images/README.md

 Remove the image from memory if the image widget has been disposed to reduce device memory usage.

+High performance due to the use of [dart:isolate](https://api.dart.dev/stable/2.16.2/dart-isolate/dart-isolate-library.html)

 ## Usage

 ### Setting up